wadetb/shellspace/doc/VR.md

 + When app suspends, detect this and stop sending updates, but accumulate a texture dirty rectangle.
 When unsuspended, submit the entire dirty rectangle.

 + Use a Skia filter to darken and draw "disconnected" when the connection is lost.
+Actually, use Skia in general to draw connection status.

 # VLC

 + Thread about efficient display formats using OpenGL. https://forum.videolan.org/viewtopic.php?t=97672

-+ Use set_format_callback and accept the preferred format if possible.
++ Use set_format_callback and accept the preferred format if possible, instead of RV32.
+Use of a YUV shader would be ideal.

 + Documentation
 https://www.videolan.org/developers/vlc/doc/doxygen/html/group__libvlc__media__player.html#ga46f687a8bc8a7aad325b58cb8fb37af0